Classacre/Obsidian-Notetaking/README.md

 ## Text Extractor
 Dependancy for Omnisearch.
 Automatically OCRs PDF's and Images without the need to use an external app like Adobe Acrobat DC.

+## Additional plugins (may be incorporated into future workflows)
+- ObsidianWhisper (automated conversion of audio transcripts to text)
+- Livecode (allows to run code directly in obsidian)